top of page

 Within the Commercial studio, this project was my first project at EVStudio to break ground and achieve Substantial Completion.
 Woohoo!

-This Amenity Center was my first exposure to designing around and coordinating with the engineers of Pre-Engineered Metal Building (PEMB), which offered completely new opportunities and challenges than the typical stud- and steel-framed structures I had previously designed.
+This Amenity Center was my first exposure to designing around and coordinating with the engineers of Pre-Engineered Metal Building (PEMB).
+This offered completely new opportunities and challenges than the typical wood stud- and steel-framed structures I had previously designed.

 While achieving an Exterior Thermal Envelope that is easily finished and installed is a tricky challenge, the unique 3-Dimensional "waterfalling" form of the Elevation offers unique methods of introducing natural light, interior decor and HVAC equipment to the interior spaces.

-Nestled nearby and servicing a truly massive development of over 900 Single Family production homes, this Amenity Center provides rentable Community Party spaces, as well as a Fitness Center and exterior Pool for use by all tenants.
+Nestled nearby and servicing a truly massive development of over 900 Single Family production homes, this Amenity Center provides rentable Community Party spaces.
+It also has a Fitness Center and exterior Pool for use by all tenants.
 Located within a predominantly Agricultural area of Aurora, the design aesthetic is a "Modern Farmhouse" style.
-With its white Board and Batten walls, standing seam shed roofs and covered porticos, and long, tiered forms, this rustic Amenity Center stays rooted in its farming environment.
+With its white Board and Batten walls, standing seam shed roofs at covered porticos, and long, tiered forms, this rustic Amenity Center stays rooted in its farming environment.

 My contributions to this project were primarilybut not limited tothe following: